 Insurers or self-insured plan sponsors that file Form 720 only for the purpose of reporting PCORI fees do not need to file Form 720 for the first, third or fourth quarter of the year.
-Insurers or self-insured plan sponsors that file Form 720 to report quarterly excise tax liability (for example, to report the foreign insurance tax) should enter a PCORI fee amount only on the second quarter filing.
-See "Background" below for more information about affected plans and methods for calculating the number of participants and amount of the required PCORI fee.
+Insurers or self-insured plan sponsors that file Form 720 to report quarterly excise tax liability (e.g., to report the foreign insurance tax) should enter a PCORI fee amount only on the second quarter filing.
+See "Background on PCORI Fees" below for more information about affected plans and methods for calculating the number of participants and amount of the required PCORI fee.